Hayden Fry: Tenure at SMU and North Texas State

 The SMU Mustangs were members of the Southwest Conference at the time.
 Fry won the conference coach of the year award in his first season.
 In 1963, SMU opened the season with a 27–16 loss to a Michigan team coached by Bump Elliott, Fry's future boss at Iowa.
 SMU lost to Oregon in the 1963 Sun Bowl, 21–14.
 After the season, Fry was also appointed as SMU's athletic director.

-When Fry took the job at SMU, he was promised that he would be allowed to recruit black athletes.
-Fry and the school wanted to make certain that the player they recruited was not only a good athlete but also a good student and citizen and someone with the mental toughness to be one of the first black players in conference history.
-Fry found that player in Jerry LeVias.
-LeVias was a great player, an exceptional student, and mentally tough.
-He had never had discipline problems and was deeply religious.
-LeVias was the perfect player for SMU.

 Jerry LeVias had many other scholarship offers to good integrated schools, but he chose to attend SMU.
 LeVias became the first black player signed to a football scholarship in the Southwest Conference.
 In 1966, LeVias made his debut, one week after John Hill Westbrook of Baylor became the first black player to play for a conference team.
 Fry received abuse for recruiting a black player to SMU in the form of hate mail and threatening phone calls, but he downplayed the treatment, because the harassment of LeVias was much, much worse.

 SMU had an 8–2 record in 1966 and won its first Southwest Conference title in 18 years.
 LeVias was named to the all-conference team and handled the racial incidents well.
 SMU lost in the Cotton Bowl Classic to Georgia but finished the year ranked No. 10 in the nation.
 SMU had a down year in 1967, but LeVias was again an all-conference selection.